SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/holds/holds.md

 The Legal Hold management role is required to place a mailbox on Litigation Hold or In-Place Hold.
 But to create a query-based In-Place Hold, you must also be assigned the Mailbox Search role.
 Users that have been added to the [Discovery Management](http://technet.microsoft.com/library/b8bc5922-a8c9-4707-906d-fa38bb87da8f.aspx) role-based access control (RBAC) role group (or assigned the Legal Hold and Mailbox Search roles) can place users hold and create a query-based In-Place Hold.
 To learn how to add members to the Discovery Management role group, see [Assign eDiscovery permissions in Exchange 2016](../../policy-and-compliance/ediscovery/assign-permissions.md).

 You can place a mailbox Litigation Hold on the **Recipients** page in the Exchange admin center or by using the `Set-Mailbox -LitigationHoldEnabled $true` command in the Exchange Management Shell.

 The In-Place Hold functionality is integrated with In-Place eDiscovery searches.
-You can place a mailbox on In-Place Hold by using the **In-Place eDiscovery &amp; Hold** wizard in the EAC or the **New-MailboxSearch** cmdlet in the Exchange Management Shell.
+You can place a mailbox on In-Place Hold by using the **In-Place eDiscovery & Hold** wizard in the EAC or the **New-MailboxSearch** cmdlet in the Exchange Management Shell.
 To learn how, see:

 - [Place a mailbox on Litigation Hold](litigation-holds.md)